Thanks are due to the late Dr. Michael Persinger for his extensive help.

 This includes the page for Dr. Persinger.

-Brute-force editing and forceful debate on Wikipedia’s “talk” pages can set the tone for Wikipedia’s content, and that can help to suppress specific points of view in the sciences.
+Brute-force editing and forceful debate on Wikipedia’s “talk” pages can set the tone for Wikipedia’s content, and that can help to suppress some points of view in the sciences.

 The God/Koren Helmet has been used in